-One of the best ways to overcome writer’s block is to develop a writing routine.
+Developing a writing routine is one of the best ways to overcome writer’s block.
 Just as athletes must practice regularly to keep their bodies in peak condition, writers must exercise their craft regularly.
 By setting aside a specific time of day to write, you can train your mind to be ready and willing to tackle creative tasks.

-And even if you don’t end up writing anything during your designated writing time, simply sitting at your desk and thinking about your project can help to get the creative juices flowing!
+And even if you don’t write anything during your designated writing time, simply sitting at your desk and thinking about your project can help get the creative juices flowing!

 19. Give yourself permission to write badly at first!

 One of the best ways to remove writer’s block is to permit yourself to write badly at first.
 This may seem counterintuitive, but often, the most challenging part of writing is getting started.

 Once you’ve broken the ice and gotten a few words on the page, it becomes much easier to keep going.
 And even if your first draft is full of errors and choppy sentences, that’s okay!
 You can always go back and revise it later.
 So don’t be afraid to start, even if your initial efforts are far from perfect.